 Harry Andrew Blackmun was born on November 12, 1908, in Nashville, Illinois.
-During his childhood, his family moved to St. Paul, Minnesota.
+During his childhood, Blackmun's family moved to St. Paul, Minnesota.
 His father worked as a hardware store manager at one point, while his mother was a musician, helping to bestow upon the young Blackmun a lifelong love of music.
 He also befriended Warren Burger, a schoolmate and fellow paperboy whom he would one day work with as a law professional.

-Blackmun earned a scholarship to attend Harvard University, majoring in mathematics and graduating summa cum laude in 1929.
+Harry Blackmun earned a scholarship to attend Harvard University, majoring in mathematics and graduating summa cum laude in 1929.
 Though he considered studying medicine, he ultimately decided to devote himself to law and attended Harvard Law School, graduating in 1932.

-He then worked in an appeals-court clerkship in Minnesota, later going on to teach at what is now William Mitchell College of Law and then working for a private law firm.
+Blackmun then worked in an appeals-court clerkship in Minnesota, later going on to teach at what is now William Mitchell College of Law and then working for a private law firm.
 In 1950 he became general counsel for the Mayo Clinic, able to professionally indulge in his passion for medicine, working in that position for nearly a decade.

 Blackmun had married Dorothy Clark in 1941, and the couple would go on to have three daughters.

-Over the years Blackmun became an increasingly liberal force on the court, advocating for affirmative action, the poor, and immigrants' rights.
+Over the years, Blackmun became an increasingly liberal force on the court, advocating for affirmative action, the poor, and immigrants' rights.
 A few months before his retirement, he opposed the use of the death penalty.
 Blackmun was noted to be a highly intelligent, modest judge who was fit, had a knack for humor, and sometimes displayed emotion and cultural interests in his writings.